 The scholarship program aims to facilitate the entrance of diverse and/or economically or socially disadvantaged students into college and the health care professions.
 However, all students who meet the basic eligibility requirements are encouraged to apply.

-If you have questions, please contact Melissa Leonard, Program Manager, Community Health Careers, Kaiser Permanente, at 503-813-4478 or firstname.lastname@example.org.
+If you have questions, please contact Dawn Bush, Community Health and Education Consultant at 503-813-4521 or firstname.lastname@example.org.

 If you feel that you may have a potential conflict of interest with the Kaiser Permanente staff administering the program or with the members of the scholarship committee, please send an email outlining the potential conflict of interest to email@example.com.
 Note that being a Kaiser Permanente member or being related to a Kaiser Permanente employee is not considered a conflict of interest.